Short course

 Postgraduate Short-Course (CPD)

-This three-day online programme is a version of the course ‘Research Methods for Clinical Trials’ which Birmingham has been delivering for over 20 years.
+This 3-day introductory course is available in both face to face and online formats, and has been delivered by the Birmingham Centre for Clinical Trials for over 25 years.
 The teaching will be delivered through a combination of pre-recorded lectures; independent reading and live online practical sessions.

 This course can also be offered in person on different dates